 In our daily meditations, we are thinking about the time when Christ will come in all His glory, and the wedding of the Lamb will begin (Revelation 19:7-9).
-In the Parable of the Wedding Banquet, the Lord spoke of a time that is soon coming, when King Jesus will come for His people, all those who have entered into a covenant relationship with God through the substitutionary death of His Son.
-He will be at the wedding banquet.
+In the Parable of the Wedding Banquet, the Lord spoke of a time soon coming, when King Jesus will come for His people, all those who have entered into a covenant relationship with God through the substitutionary death of Christ.

-The passage tells us of His coming into the midst of the wedding celebration and seeing a man that is not wearing the provision of the King, the gift of wedding clothes.
+The parable tells us of a king, a picture of God the Father, coming into the midst of the wedding celebration of His Son and seeing a man not wearing His provision of the gift of wedding clothes.
 This custom we read about in the story of Samson's wedding in Philistine country, when Samson had to supply the wedding guests with the customary linen garments (Judges 14:10-13).
 Jesus spoke a parable to illustrate what it will be like at the time of His coming again:

 1Jesus spoke to them again in parables, saying: 2“The kingdom of heaven is like a king who prepared a wedding banquet for his son.
 3He sent his servants to those who had been invited to the banquet to tell them to come, but they refused to come.
 4“Then he sent some more servants and said, ‘Tell those who have been invited that I have prepared my dinner: My oxen and fattened cattle have been butchered, and everything is ready.
 Come to the wedding banquet.’
 5“But they paid no attention and went off—one to his field, another to his business.
 6The rest seized his servants, mistreated them and killed them.
 7The king was enraged.
 He sent his army and destroyed those murderers and burned their city.
 8“Then he said to his servants, ‘The wedding banquet is ready, but those I invited did not deserve to come.
 9So go to the street corners and invite to the banquet anyone you find.’
 10So the servants went out into the streets and gathered all the people they could find, the bad as well as the good, and the wedding hall was filled with guests.
 11“But when the king came in to see the guests, he noticed a man there who was not wearing wedding clothes.
 12He asked, ‘How did you get in here without wedding clothes, friend?’
 The man was speechless.
 13“Then the king told the attendants, ‘Tie him hand and foot, and throw him outside, into the darkness, where there will be weeping and gnashing of teeth.’
 14“For many are invited, but few are chosen” (Matthew 22:1-14).

-The king in the parable is a picture of God who supplies all of His wedding guests with a robe of righteousness.
+The king in the parable is a picture of God the Father who gives all His wedding guests a robe of righteousness.
 There will be none at the wedding feast better dressed than others—we will all be one in Christ Jesus and clothed in God's righteousness:

 I delight greatly in the LORD; my soul rejoices in my God.
 For he has clothed me with garments of salvation and arrayed me in a robe of his righteousness, as a bridegroom adorns his head like a priest, and as a bride adorns herself with her jewels (Isaiah 61:10).